 If you are part of the jungle of the NFT beware of the lion that is lurking

 If the metaverse tends to resemble a jungle, it is convenient to bear in mind that, if you are a cat, a monkey, or a duck, you are at the base of the food chain of large predators, such as the lion, for example.
-By this, we mean that it is necessary to be careful not to become a victim of dishonest projects that exist in the NFT ecosystem.
+We mean that it is necessary to be careful not to become a victim of dishonest projects in the NFT ecosystem.

-In this regard, the nonfungible article warns about NFT projects that may be making an unfair distribution of the tokens, leaving many assets in the hands of the so-called whales.
+In this regard, the nonfungible article warns about NFT projects that may be unfairly distributing the tokens, leaving many assets in the hands of the so-called whales.

 In this way, there is a danger that the market will be subject to the will of these actors.

 To understand it better, the article presents an example in which, during a pre-sale of a new NFT project, a user managed to acquire one of these rare faces and put it up for sale above the market price.

 Then you notice that all the other assets are sold except yours, so you give up your idea of multiplying their value and trade your offer for a lower price.
 By doing so, your collectible token is sold immediately.

 You later notice that the same NFT that you sold for about US$500 is bidding for twice as much and is selling in no time.
 By then, the minimum prices climb and are positioned at US$750.

 “The question that follows is: Are you going to take the risk of buying an NFT for this amount in the hope of selling it for more later?
 Here you are in a situation of Fear Of Missing Out (FOMO or fear of missing something) that can honestly ruin you “, the note states.